HazyResearch/CaffeConTroll/README.md

 The default is to run on the CPU, i.e. no modification to the .prototxt file is needed to run the network on the CPU.

 For more examples, see the prototxt files in [`tests/imagenet_train/train_val/`](tests/imagenet_train/train_val/)

+**Model Parallelism** This is similar to above, but with the following syntax:

+      gpu_0_depth_proportion
+      gpu_1_depth_proportion
+      gpu_2_depth_proportion
+      gpu_3_depth_proportion

+Note that on a single GPU, model parallelism and data parallelism are the same, so by default if using one GPU, use

+      gpu_0_batch_proportion: 1.0

+as in the example above.

 Known Issues